 When do airline credits post to my account?

-Credits typically appear as statement credits within 2-4 weeks after eligible purchases post to your account.
+Credits typically appear within 2–4 weeks after eligible purchases post to your account.
 If a credit doesn't appear within 30 days, contact Amex customer service with documentation of your purchase.

 Can I split my $200 credit between multiple airlines?